GuillemBarroso/Aiguasol_exercise/README.md

 It should also work with pip.

 ## Install required libraries
+Libraries required are stated in requirements.txt.
+To install use

 ```pipenv install -r requirements.txt```

 # Help command for arguments of main.py